Cavity Born-Oppenheimer Coupled Cluster Theory: Towards Electron Correlation in the Vibrational Strong Light-Matter Coupling Regime: Introduction

 In recent years, a significant amount of theoretical research was devoted to the extension of quantum chemical \textit{ab initio} methods to polaritonic chemistry.
-Conceptually, \textit{ab initio} polaritonic chemistry has to address two dominant flavours of strong light-matter coupling in experimental scenarios.
-In the electronic strong coupling (ESC) regime, high-energy cavity modes couple to electronic excitations, which leads to adiabatic states with a mixed fermion-boson character.
-Here, one employs a \textit{polaritonic} partitioning of degrees of freedom, which groups ``fast'' (high energy) electrons and cavity modes opposed to ``slow'' (low energy) nuclei.\cite{ruggenthaler2018,rokaj2018} Naturally, the \textit{polaritonic} partitioning scenario is not captured by standard quantum chemical methods designed for the purely electronic many-body problem.
-Moreover, the vibrational strong coupling (VSC) regime is determined by low-energy cavity modes that couple to (ro)vibrational excitations.
-In this context, the \textit{cavity Born-Oppenheimer} partitioning has been proposed, which extends the molecular Born-Oppenheimer scheme by combining ``slow'' cavity modes with nuclei while electrons are treated as ``fast'' degrees of freedom.\cite{flick2017,flick2017cbo,fischer2023} This leads to purely electronic CBO adiabatic states and energies, which both however exhibit an additional parametric dependence on cavity displacement coordinates leading to the concept of cavity potential energy surfaces (cPES).
+Conceptually, \textit{ab initio} polaritonic chemistry has to address two dominant flavors of strong light-matter coupling in experimental scenarios: the electronic strong coupling (ESC) and vibrational strong coupling (VSC) regimes.
+In the ESC regime, high-energy cavity modes couple to electronic excitations, which leads to adiabatic polaritonic states with a mixed fermion-boson character.
+Theoretically, one employs here a \textit{polaritonic} partitioning scheme, which groups ``fast'' (high-energy) electrons and cavity modes opposed to ``slow'' (low-energy) nuclei.\cite{ruggenthaler2018,rokaj2018} Naturally, the \textit{polaritonic} partitioning scenario is not captured by standard quantum chemistry methods designed for the purely electronic many-body problem.
+In contrast, the VSC regime is determined by low-energy cavity modes coupled to (ro)vibrational excitations, which leads to the formation of (ro)vibrational polaritons.
+In this context, the \textit{cavity Born-Oppenheimer} (CBO) partitioning has been proposed, which extends the molecular Born-Oppenheimer scheme by combining ``slow'' cavity modes and nuclei while electrons are treated as ``fast'' degrees of freedom.\cite{flick2017,flick2017cbo,fischer2023} The CBO scheme leads to purely electronic CBO adiabatic states and energies, which both however exhibit an additional parametric dependence on cavity displacement coordinates manifesting in the concept of cavity potential energy surfaces (cPES).